ropensci/codemetar/README.md

 remotes::install_github("ropensci/codemetar", ref = "dev")
 ```

-## Modifying or enriching CodeMeta metadata
+## How to improve your package’s codemeta.json?

 The best way to ensure `codemeta.json` is as complete as possible is to
 set metadata in all the usual places, and then if needed add more